lilwaa/ChopChop/README.md

 # ChopChop
-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

-# ChopChop
 ChopChop is a web-based application designed to help college students efficiently manage their meals, reduce food waste, and maintain a healthier diet.
 The app provides a suite of features aimed at simplifying meal prep, grocery shopping, and nutritional tracking, including:
 1. ChopTrack: Tracks the expiration dates of ingredients and generates weekly grocery lists.
 2. ChopGuide: Suggests recipes based on available ingredients and dietary preferences.